College Policies

 Reference: NVC BP 3900/AP 3900

-Any currently enrolled or former student of the District has a right of access to any and all student records relating to him or her maintained by the District.
+Any currently enrolled or former student of the District has a right of access to any and all student records relating to them maintained by the District.
 The Superintendent/President shall implement a system by which current students can declare an affirmed name, gender, or both name and gender identification to be used in their records where legal names are not required by law.
 Upon the request of a current student, the District shall update any records for the student to include the affirmed name, gender, or both name and gender identification.
-The records that shall be updated include but are not limited to District-issued email addresses, student identification cards, class rosters, transcripts, diplomas, certificates of completion of courses, or similar records.
+The records that shall be updated include but are not limited to District-issued email addresses, student identification cards, class rosters, unofficial or official transcripts, diplomas, certificates of completion of courses, or similar records.
 Upon request by a former student of the District, the District will update and reissue student records to include an updated legal name or gender.
-These documents include but are not limited to transcripts or a diploma.
+These documents include but are not limited to a diploma conferred by the institution.

 The District cannot require a current student to provide legal documentation to demonstrate a legal name or gender change in order to have the student’s affirmed name listed on the student’s records.